Suman7495/rl-botics/README.md

 ### Common
 The directory `common` contains common modular classes to easily build new algorithms.
-- `approximators`: Basic Deep Neural Networks
+- `approximators`: Basic Deep Neural Networks (Dense, Conv, LSTM).
-- `data_collection`: Methods to interact with the environment and collect data
+- `data_collection`: Performs rollouts and collect observations and rewards
 - `logger`: Log training data and other information
 - `plotter`: Plot graphs
-- `policies`: Common policies such as Random Policy, Softmax Policy and Gaussian Policy
+- `policies`: Common policies such as Random, Softmax, Parametrized Softmax and Gaussian Policy
-- `utils`: Functions to compute the expected return and the Generalized Advantage Estimation (GAE)
+- `utils`: Functions to compute the expected return, the Generalized Advantage Estimation (GAE), etc.

 ### Algorithm Directories
 Each algorithm directory contains at least 3 files:
 - `main.py`: Main script to run the algorithm
 - `hyperparameters.py`: File to contain the default hyperparameters
 - `<algo>.py`: Implementation of the algorithm
+- `utils.py`: (Optional) File containing some utility functions

 Some algorithm directories may have additional files specific to the algorithm.